I do not have a protection order against the abuser, and s/he has not been convicted of a crime. Can s/he have a gun?

-- if s/he is under the age of eighteen (unless it's for hunting, target shooting, etc., and under the direct supervision of an adult).**
+- if s/he is under the age of eighteen (unless it’s for hunting, target shooting, etc., and under the direct supervision of an adult).2

 If none of these situations apply, you can still make a plan for your safety.
 See our Safety Tips page for more information.
 You can also contact your local domestic violence organization for additional help.
 You may want to talk to them about whether leaving the area - either long term or for a little while - might help improve your safety.
 See our ND Advocates and Shelters page to find a local domestic violence organization near you.

-For additional information on gun laws in North Dakota, you can go to the Law Center to Prevent Gun Violence website.
+For additional information on gun laws in North Dakota, you can go to the Giffords Law Center website.